-(o) Income Taxes
+(q) Income Taxes

 The University is an agency of the State and is treated as a governmental entity for tax purposes.
 As such, the University is generally not subject to federal or state income taxes.
 However, the University remains subject to income taxes on any net income that is derived from a trade or business, regularly carried on and not in furtherance of the purpose for which it was granted exemption.
-No income tax provision has been recorded as net income from any unrelated trade or business.
-If there is net income, such provision, in the opinion of management, is not material to the financial statements taken as a whole.
+No income tax provision has been recorded.
+If there is net income from any unrelated trade or business, such provision, in the opinion of management, is not material to the financial statements taken as a whole.

-(p) Eliminations
+(r) Eliminations